 - What we cannot accept: open food, broken or damaged items, foam mattress pads, bed pillows

 - Remember to recycle!
 All paper, cardboard, empty glass & plastic bottles and containers, cans, etc. can and should be recycled in the recycling dumpsters outside of each residence hall.
 Batteries and electronics SHOULD NOT GO in the trash, but into the e-waste collection bins found in each hall.
 If there is a lot of food waste, people can bring it to the compost bins behind the IDX center, by the loading dock.
 Need a refresher on what can be recycled?
 See the Sort it Out guidelines.

 - Have unneeded prescription drugs?
 Dispose of them properly.
 See more information here.

 Our partners in this effort include:

 Live in downtown Burlington and moving out?
-Stay tuned for details for the 2022 annual Spring Move-Out Project (SMOP).
+Stay tuned for details for this year's annual Spring Move-Out Project (SMOP).